-- Pumped inflows from various sediment dams; - Pumped flows from the clean water diversion system; and - Licensed extraction from Glennie's Creek (RCN) and production bore 20BL170864 (RCS).
+- Pumped inflows from various sediment dams; - Pumped flows from the clean water diversion system; and - Licensed extraction from Glennies Creek (RCN) and production bore WAL 41555.

-A static water balance was calculated in review of the 2016 calendar year, providing information on inputs and outputs for both the Northern and Southern areas.
-The results are shown in Table 6 and Table 7 below.
+A static water balance was calculated in review for Year Ending March (YEM) 2025, providing information on inputs and outputs for both the Northern and Southern areas.
+The results are shown in Table 5

 Clean water use is minimised by reusing water stored onsite as the priority water source.
-The history of operation of the mines over recent years has shown that sufficient water is normally available within the mine water system without the need to access clean water supplies.
-Bloomfield will continue to investigate options to maintain the water balance, such as the recent installation of solid bowl centrifuges at the CHPP which improve water removal from tailings.
+The history of operation of the mines over recent years has shown that surplus water is available within the mine water system without the need to access clean water supplies.
+Bloomfield will continue to investigate options to maintain the water balance, such as the recent installation of solid bowl centrifuges at the CHPP which improve water removal from tailings and the recent installation of evaporative fans to remove excess water from site when required.